 Redbud trees (Cercis spp.) make clusters of 1/2-inch-long flowers in shades of pink, purple and white directly on their trunks and branches in spring, before their 3- to 5-inch heart-shaped leaves appear.
-The blooms are followed by 1 1/2- to 4-inch-long reddish brown seed pods.
-Growing from 15 to 40 feet and ranging in hardiness from U.S. Department of Agriculture plant hardiness zones 5 through 9, redbuds can be difficult to propagate, either from seeds or cuttings.
+The blooms are followed by 1 1/2- to 4-inch-long reddish-brown seed pods.
+Growing from 15 to 40 feet and ranging in hardiness from U.S. Department of Agriculture plant hardiness zones 5 through 9, redbuds can be difficult to propagate, either from eastern redbud cuttings or seeds.

 Harvest Redbud Seeds

 When harvesting seeds, keep in mind that those from a species type of redbud such as eastern redbud (Cercis canadensis) will produce seedlings that look like their parent tree, as will seeds from a "variety" such as Texas redbud (Cercis canadensis var. texensis).
 However, cultivars, hybrids or mutations with names in capitals and quotes such as Cercis canadensis "Forest Pansy," won't come true from seed.
 All these types are hardy in USDA zones 5 through 9.

 Video of the Day